phetsims/function-builder/doc/equation-formats.md

 **Notes**

-Square brackets '[ ]' shown in the example will not be rendered, they are used to indicate a numerator in this specification.
+Square brackets '[ ]' shown in the examples will not be rendered.
+They are used to indicate a numerator in this specification.

 The forward slash '/' shown in the examples will be rendered as a horizontal line separating numerator and denominator.